Harri-28/Tunify/README.md

 # Tunify

-Am site that recomends songs based on users voice tone analysis
+A site that recomends songs based on users voice tone analysis